liek51/civet/README.md

 # Civet
 A Lightweight Pipeline Framework

+## *NOTE*
+While Civet has served us well since 2013, there are now many alternatives that may be better suited for your needs.
+Currently Civet only receives infrequent maintenance updates.
+We are considering adding SLURM support in the near future but longer-term we may consider community-supported alternatives as a replacement for Civet.

+If you do attempt to install Civet in your local HPC environment, please note the requirements and disclaimer below.
+We are unable to offer support for HPC environments that differ from ours.

 ## Overview
 Civet is a framework for developing command line analysis pipelines that execute through a batch system on High Performance